GStreamer/gstreamer/sdk-installing-for-android-development.md

     you have at least one Android SDK platform installed with API version 9 or higher.

-Optionally, you can use the [Android Studio] (https://developer.android.com/studio/index.html).
+Optionally, you can use the [Android Studio](https://developer.android.com/studio/index.html).
 As stated in the Android documentation, *developing in Android Studio is highly recommended and is the fastest way to get started*.